BeeStation/BeeStation-Hornet/tgui/README.md

 **Development server is crashing**

 Make sure path to your working directory does not contain spaces, special unicode characters, exclamation marks or any other special symbols.
 If so, move codebase to a location which does not contain these characters.

-This is a known issue with Yarn (and some other tools, like Webpack), and fix is going to happen eventually.

 **Development server doesn't find my BYOND cache!**